 Within several years from graduation, graduates of the Bachelor of Science in Mechanical Engineering program are expected to:

-Student outcomes describe what students are expected to know and be able to do by the time of graduation.
-These relate to the skills, knowledge, and behaviors that students acquire as they progress through the program.
+The Mechanical Engineering program has the following student outcomes that describe what students are expected to know and be able to do by the time of graduation.
+These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.